Srivasu-U/Compiler/Notes/v6-Notes.md

 - The start of the function call is that we put the function we want to call on the stack
     - `OpCall` is the function call instruction
     - The VM executed the function instructions and then pops the function of the stack, to replace it with the return value
+        - Since functions are treated as literals as well `OpConstant` automatically pushed the function on to the stack.
+This is why the function needs to be implicitly popped to keep the stack clean
         - If there is no return value, only the function is popped
         - That is, the popping is implicitly built into the VM